threefoldfoundation/info_threefold/src/farming/certified_farming.md

 ## Planet Positive Farming

-While the technology stack can save up-to 10% energy, it was important for ThreeFold to be more than just planet friendly.
+While the technology stack enables the nodes to use up-to 10 times less energy, it was important for ThreeFold to be more than just planet friendly.
 So we created a Planet Positive Farming model.
 This option enables Farmers to go beyond carbon neutrality and to help regenerate the earth while providing Internet capacity.

 With PLanet Positive Farming, the energy used by the node is offset x3 and is converted into carbon credits to be re-invested in climate action projects, e.g. reforestation.